mikyrenato/Project-4-Blog/README.md

 ### Home Page

-The home page has contains the nav bar with all relevant links(Home, Blogs, Category, User) and the footer.
+The home page has contains the nav bar with all relevant links(Home, Blogs, Category, User).

 <img src="staticfiles/images/home.png">